Pylons/pyramid/docs/narr/hybrid.rst

 This means that the root object's ``__getitem__`` will be called with the name ``1`` during the traversal phase.
 If the ``1`` object exists, it will become the :term:`context` of the request.
-:ref:`traversal_chapter` has more information about traversal.
+The :ref:`traversal_chapter` chapter has more information about traversal.

 If the traversal path contains segment marker names which are not present in the pattern argument, a runtime error will occur.
 The